 Web design Trends for 2018

 This blog post is about predicted trends in web design for 2018.
-2017 saw many advancements, including the mobile usage, finally overtaking desktop browsing.
+2017 saw many advancements, including mobile usage, finally overtaking desktop browsing.
 This means 2018 is going to have to fully utilise mobile functionality in ways we’ve never seen before while desktops must continue to evolve to stay relevant.
 With all that in mind, let’s take a look at some notable web design trends coming poised to take over in 2018.

 More Support for Widescreen

 Everybody is focusing on the responsive web design trend but this does not only focus on tablets and mobile.
-There is a a drive towards widescreen support, which means websites are responsive to screens wider than 1440px in width.
+There is a drive towards widescreen support, which means websites are responsive to screens wider than 1440px in width.
 So basically the website will fill the whole screen and not just have a lot of blank space on the sides.
 One of the most notable websites that supports this dribble.

 Asymmetry and brutalism inspired free-form